 - Replace with fresh cranberries, it will be more tart, but still so yummy.
 Do a rough chop of them, ahead of time.
 I haven’t tried with fresh blueberries, but I think it would work too.

-- My oldest has a tree nut allergy, so when he’s home (he’s away at college now, sniffle) I make one with nuts and one without.
-Feel free to omit the nuts all together, you could add additional dried fruit if desired.
+- My oldest has a tree nut allergy, so when he’s home, I make one with nuts and one without.
+Feel free to omit the nuts altogether; you could add additional dried fruit if desired.

-- Substitute the walnuts with pecans, almonds, hazelnuts, even sunflower seeds or cashews; just make sure to do a rough chop ahead of time!
-Except with the sunflower seeds cause that would just be weird!
+- Substitute the walnuts with pecans, almonds, hazelnuts, sunflower seeds, or cashews; just make sure to do a rough chop ahead of time!
+Except with the sunflower seeds, because that would just be weird!

-- Try toasting the nuts ahead of time, cooling completely for a deeper, roasted flavor.
+- Toast the nuts ahead of time, cooling completely for a deeper, roasted flavor.

 - Toss in orange or lemon zest!